 What is Quantitative Data?

 Quantitative data is the value of data in the form of counts or numbers where each data set has a unique numerical value.
 This data is any quantifiable information that researchers can use for mathematical calculations and statistical analysis to make real-life decisions based on these mathematical derivations.

 For example, there are quantities corresponding to various parameters.
 For instance, “How much did that laptop cost?” is a question that will collect quantitative data.
 Values are associated with most measuring parameters, such as pounds or kilograms for weight, dollars for cost, etc.

-Quantitative data are usually collected for statistical analysis using surveys, polls or questionnaires sent across to a specific section of a population.
-The retrieved results can be established across a population.
+It makes measuring various parameters controllable due to the ease of mathematical derivations they come with.
+It is usually collected for statistical analysis plans using surveys, polls, or questionnaires sent across to a specific section of a population.
+Researches can establish the retrieved results across a population.

-- Counter: Count equated with entities.
-For example, the number of people who download a particular application from the App Store.
+- Counter: Count equated with entities—for example, the number of people downloading a particular application from the App Store.

 - Measurement of physical objects: Calculating measurement of any physical thing.
 For example, the HR executive carefully measures the size of each cubicle assigned to the newly joined employees.

 - Sensory calculation: Mechanism to naturally “sense” the measured parameters to create a constant source of information.
 For example, a digital camera converts electromagnetic information to a string of numerical data.